goaux/stacktrace/v2/README.md

 ## Features

 - Wraps errors with a single call stack
+  - Typically, a single error chain contains at most one call stack
 - Extracts the call stack from an error

 ## Usage

+### Trace

 The most basic way to create an error with a stack trace is to use the `Trace` function: